boneskull/seneca-losant/README.md

 `role:losant`, `cmd:send`

 **Required** arguments:
-- `state` - Object representing device state; keys should be configured in the device's settings on Lodash's site
+- `state` - Object representing device state; keys should be configured in the device's settings on Lodash's site.

 *Optional* arguments:
 - `time` - A `Date` object representing the time of the state update.
 Defaults to "now".